Meaningful Recognition: What Pharmacy Technicians Really Want on World Pharmacy Technician Day

 - Public appreciation, such as a team email, bulletin board spotlight, or social media post highlighting each technician’s contributions

-- Personalized thank-you notes from pharmacists or managers recognizing specific efforts or achievements
+- Personalized thank you notes from pharmacists or managers recognizing specific efforts or achievements

 As one respondent shared, “It’s not about spending money—it’s about showing that you notice what we do every single day.”

-What Not to Do: Avoiding Hollow Gestures
+What Not to Do: Avoid Hollow Gestures

 Technicians were equally vocal about what feels meaningless or overused.